 3. Total marks: All papers are of 100 marks.

 4. Multiple sections: IIFT papers typically have 4-6 sections.
 DI could be an independent section or combined with QA or LR and similarly RC could be an independent section or combined with EU.
 IIFT 2012, 2013 and 2014 papers have all been 4 section papers

 5. Areas tested: Irrespective of the number of sections or sub-sections IIFT papers test you on the following areas:

 1. English Usage

 6. No sectional time limit: IIFT does not prescribe any sectional time limit and expects the students to not only allocate appropriate time to each section but also ensure that this time allocation is implemented.
 Not being able to do either of these would lead to not being able to achieve the sectional cut-off.

 7. Differential Marking: Questions of different sections have different marks but in almost all papers GK & EU questions have the minimum marks and QA & DI questions have the maximum marks.

 8. Negative marking: Negative marking is a standard feature in IIFT.
 Usually it is 1/3rd of the marks allocated to the question for every incorrect answer.

-9. Good Attempt: Till 2010 a good attempt was around 50 marks, but in the last two years, with the reduction in the degree of difficulty of QA, DI and RC a good attempt is around 60 marks.
+9. Good Attempt: Till 2010 a good attempt was around 50 marks, but in the last few years, with the reduction in the degree of difficulty, a good attempt is 60-65 marks.

 IIFT did not declare its cutoffs for 2013 (IIFT 2014-16) and the cutoffs mentioned in this post for the test conducted in 2013 are estimates and could be off by 0.5-1 mark in total and 0.2-0.5 marks in the sections.